treeleaves30760/compare-markdown-table-and-json-in-llm/README.md

-# compare-markdown-table-and-json-in-llm
+# Compare markdown table and other table-like data structures with pure text
-This project aim to compare the performance with RAG in llm.
+This project aim to compare the performance of table-like data structure with RAG in llm.